4teamwork/ftw.blueprints/README.rst

 This Blueprint inserts a new item to the pipline as a child.

-THe new item is not a copy of the parent-item.
+The new item is not a copy of the parent-item.
 If you want to use metadata of the parent-item, you need to map them with the metadata-key option

 Required options: